AmziLS/AmziProlog/README.md

 linkrun/ contains the source for the Prolog linker. libs/ contains Prolog libraries that will be compiled to .plm files.

-A core extension to Prolog, which provides OS related functions for handling files, directories, environment variables, and displaying message boxes is available under extensions/osutils/.
+A core extension to Prolog -- which provides OS related functions for handling files, directories, environment variables, and displaying message boxes -- is available under extensions/osutils/.
 Non-core extensions exist for ODBC, MySQL, Tcl/Tk, and sockets, which can be found in the extensions/ folder.

 Examples for all core Prolog uses, language bindings, and Prolog extensions are available under samples/.